 I recommend a 2 night, 3-day cruise as opposed to a 1 night, 2-day cruise.
 Once you arrive you will have forgotten all about the drive and will want to soak up as much of Halong Bay as possible as there is so much to enjoy.
 I also recommend splashing out the extra cash to get a room with your own balcony to sit and enjoy the sunset and sunrise.

 Halong Bay is beautiful, the water wasn’t always enticing but the views as we sailed through it were breathtaking.
 I found the local food absolutely delicious and wasn’t bothered by the number of boats around us at all, it was really pretty seeing them lit up and night and watching them float past during the day.

-The Sung Sot Cave (Surprising Cave) wasn’t highly recommend in the research I did while planning the trip, however I really enjoyed it.
-Of course there are lots of tourists there, you’re in Halong Bay and, other then some pretty awesome gigantic rock formations, there’s not much else to look at, so everyone wants to see the cave.
+The Sung Sot Cave (Surprising Cave) wasn’t highly recommended in the research I did while planning the trip, however, I really enjoyed it.
+Of course, there are lots of tourists there, you’re in Halong Bay and, other than some pretty awesome gigantic rock formations, there’s not much else to look at, so everyone wants to see the cave.
 I didn’t find it too crazy or overwhelming and think it’s well worth the visit.